oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 Like structural and navigation properties, these instance annotations are considered part of the node $x$ and are copied over to $σ(x)$.
 The transformation $\Pi_G(σ(x))$ is extended with an additional step between steps 2 and 3 of the function $a_G(u,s,p)$ as defined in the [simple grouping section](#SimpleGrouping):
 - If $s$ is annotated with `Aggregation.UpPath` or `Aggregation.Cycle`, copy these annotations and their nested annotations from $s$ to $u$.

-Recall that instance annotations never appear in [data aggregation paths](#DataAggregationPath).
+Recall that instance annotations never appear in [data aggregation paths](#DataAggregationPath) or [aggregatable expressions](#AggregatableExpression).
 They are not considered when determining whether instances of structured types are [the same](#SamenessandOrder), they do not cause conflicting representations and are absent from merged representations.

 With $r_1,…,r_n$ as above, the transformation ${\tt traverse}(H,Q,p,h,S,o)$ is defined as equivalent to
 $${\tt concat}(R(ρ_0(r_1)),…,R(ρ_0(r_n))$$